 What is Fatty Liver?

-What does the liver do?
+What does the Liver Do?

 A fatty liver often presents with no symptoms until the condition progresses to hepatitis (liver inflammation) or cirrhosis (scarring) of the liver.
 In more severe cases, this can lead to liver failure — both of which are life-threatening conditions.

-What are the types of Fatty Liver disease?
+What Are the Types of Fatty Liver disease?

 Non-Alcoholic Fatty Liver Disease (NAFLD)